 Discussion Participation

 Discussion questions are posted on an every-other-week basis.
 Please respond thoughtfully as this is an opportunity to show comprehension of material learned during the week, engage other students, and explore application of the week's material.
-Please cite your work to earn the most points.

 Quizzes